-- Whenever an employee is given a new job assignment – during formal classroom training, and again when the supervisor provides specific task training.
-It is extremely important that supervisors emphasize safety during initial task assignment.
+- Whenever an employee is given a new job assignment – during formal classroom training, and again when the supervisor/manager provides specific task training.
+It is extremely important that supervisors/managers emphasize safety during initial task assignment.

 - Whenever new work procedures are begun – during formal classroom training and supervisor on-the-job training.

 - Whenever new equipment is installed – if new hazards are introduced.